 Other Local Anti-Discrimination Laws: Other local laws may exist that provide you with additional rights.
 Contact your county or city offices to find out if it has a human rights office.
 If so, contact them for information.

 What Will I Get If I Win in Court?

-A number of things could happen if the court agrees that your employer illegally discriminated against you.
-The court can order your employer to re-hire, reinstate, or promote you; pay you the dollar value of lost wages and benefits; pay you for damages, economic loss, and emotional distress; pay you punitive damages (federal claims only); and pay your attorney's fees and costs.
+A few things could happen if the court agrees that your employer illegally discriminated against you.
+The court can order your employer to re-hire, reinstate, or promote you; pay you the dollar value of lost wages and benefits; pay you for damages, economic loss, and emotional distress; pay you punitive damages (federal claims only); and pay your attorney’s fees and costs.
 The court calls these “remedies.”
 The exact remedies available will depend on the law used and the facts of your case.